open5e/open5e/source/running-a-game/traps.rst

 When the trap is triggered, the needle extends 3 inches straight out from the lock.
-A creature within range takes 1 piercing damage and 11 (2d10) poison damage, and must succeed on a DC 15 Constitution saving throw or be poisoned for 1 hour.
+A creature within range takes 1 piercing damage and 11 (2d10) poison damage, and must succeed on a DC 15 Constitution saving throw or be :ref:`srd:poisoned` for 1 hour.

 A successful DC 20 Intelligence (Investigation) check allows a character to deduce the trap's presence from alterations made to the lock to